Meet16123/Ride-Sharing-App/README.md

-# Uber-Like Ride Booking Application
+# Uber-Like Ride Booking Application:

 This project is a **scalable ride-booking application** similar to Uber, built using **Spring Boot**.
 It supports **real-time ride requests, driver matching, payment processing, and authentication**.
 The system is designed for high availability, security, and performance.